Portrait of Maharana Karan Singh of Mewar

-Painting of the Mewar ruler Maharana Karan Singh (1620-1628), shown in profile.
-He is depicted with imperial jewellery, weapons and sash; holding a yellow flower and a sword.
+Painting of the Mewar ruler Maharana Karan Singh (r.
+1620-1628), shown in profile.
+He is depicted wearing a long tunic (jama) tied to the left, with imperial jewellery, weapons and sash; holding a yellow flower and a sword.
 Floral border around the edge presently wrapped around wood backing and stapled.
 Some waterstains and creasing especially to the background.
 Painted on cotton backed with wood.

 - Painted in: Udaipur

 - (Asia,South Asia,India,Rajasthan,Udaipur (Rajasthan))

 Inscription Translationinventory number 25/16

 Inscription Positionbelow image